This Way (Dilated Peoples song)

-"This Way" is a song by American hip hop group Dilated Peoples features fellow American rapper and record producer Kanye West.
+"This Way" is a song by American hip hop group Dilated Peoples featuring fellow American rapper and record producer Kanye West.
 It was released on April 12, 2004 via Parlophone and Capitol Records as the second single from the group's fourth studio album Neighborhood Watch.
 Produced by West, it utilises a sample from "Old Men" by Jimmie & Vella Cameron.

 The song was featured in a marketing campaign for the Volvo S40.
 Both the commercial and music video were directed by Dave Meyers.